LightAcronym/HMS/README.md

 - Thanks for the ITC staff for Guidance .

 ## Contact
-For any questions or concerns about the project, please open an issue in this repository.
+For any questions or concerns about the project, please open an issue in this repository.<br>
 Or Gewelber - orgewe@gmail.com<br>
 Sacha Koskas - sachakoskas8@gmail.com<br>
 Zoe Stankowski -stankowskizoe@gmail.com<br>